 Opening remarks were delivered by Teina Mackenzie, President of Te Ipukarea Society and U.S. Government International Visitor Leadership Program alumni.
 The workshop was action packed with local and international speakers all passionate about sharing their experiences and creating pathways for young Cook Islanders.

-Jacqui Evans, Director of Marae Moana, international award-winning environmentalist, and Pacific Women Leader, gave a keynote on the Cook Islands Marae Moana Marine Reserve in a global context focusing on climate change, coral bleaching, and plastics.
+Jacqui Evans, Director of Marae Moana, international award-winning environmentalist, gave a keynote on the Cook Islands Marae Moana Marine Reserve in a global context focusing on climate change, coral bleaching, and plastics.

 U.S. speakers included Dr. Ashanti Johnson, Chemical Oceanographer and CEO of STEM Human Resource Development at the University of Texas, and Dr. Nevada Winrow, founder and CEO of Black Girls Dive Foundation, visited Rarotonga, Cook Islands.
 Through a livestreamed connection with the Nautilus research vessel that is presently undertaking research around Kiribati, Dr. Johnson and Dr. Winrow promoted internship opportunities on board the Nautilus for science communication fellows.